 8. The Level 2 database is searched for the three nearest stars and three nearest galaxies to the DIAObject in Objects out to some maximum radius.
-The IDs of these nearestneighbor Objects are recorded in the DIAObject record and provided in the issued event alert (see below).
+The IDs of these nearestneighbor Objects are recorded in the DIAObject record and provided in the complete DIAObject record issued with the issued event alert (see below).